haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 	 5. Set the *Output field type* to *Decimal number (real)*, and *Output field length* to 10 and 2 (try the other options and look how this changes the preview value)Click *OK*
 	 6. Finally, click the *Save Edits* button ![](https://docs.qgis.org/3.28/en/_images/mActionSaveEdits.png) and disable *Editing* mode ![](https://docs.qgis.org/3.28/en/_images/mActionToggleEditing.png) to make the changes permanent

  7.  **Using the field we just created in the attribute table, explore the small areas of Helsinki**, which is the tiniest?
 How about the largest?
 By clicking on the attribute table on a certain row, for instance Viikki, you select that area and highlight in the map view.
 You can also select features with expression.
-Click open *Select features by expression*.Alternatively you can find tools from the *Processing Toolbox*.
+Click open *Select features by expression*.
+Alternatively you can find tools from the *Processing Toolbox*.
 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_select_by_expression1.png)

 	 1. Open the *Field and Values* drop-down menu, which will show all the attribute fields